 An evaluation by the U.S. Environmental Protection Agency shows that the cobalt-60 from naval nuclear propulsion plants is in the form of metallic corrosion product particles which do not appear to be concentrated in the food chain.
-However, samples of marine life such as mollusks, crustaceans, and marine plants were collected from the harbors in 2010.
+However, samples of marine life such as mollusks, crustaceans, and marine plants were collected from the harbors in 2011.
 Marine life samples were also analyzed using a germanium detector with a multichannel analyzer.
 The results of these analyses are shown in Table 2.
 No cobalt-60 has been detected in these samples of marine life.
+Marine life samples taken from Yokosuka during 2011 contained small, but detectable concentrations of cesium-137, cesium-134, and iodine-131 as a result of radioactive fallout from the Fukushima Daiichi reactor accidents.